Changes You May Experience During Pregnancy

 Food cravings, food aversions, and hunger

-Many women experience food cravings during pregnancy.
+Many patients experience food cravings during pregnancy.
 In general, this does not pose a problem.
 If you crave sweets such as ice cream, it's okay to indulge occasionally.
 But try to limit your intake of foods high in fats and sugars.
 Cravings for more nutritious foods can almost always be satisfied without worry.
 You may also suddenly find that you can't stand the thought of a food you once adored.
 Food aversions are also common now, and should not worry you as long as you continue to eat a wide variety of healthy foods.
 (See more tips on healthy eating in the Eating Well section.)

 Frequent urination, leaking urine